 The TExES School Librarian Exam is a certification examination that is designed to determine whether or not an individual has the skills necessary to be a school librarian in the Texas public school system.
 This exam assesses an individual’s program management, leadership, and communications skills as well as the individual’s knowledge of the information sciences, technology, and methods essential for efficient information use.
 This exam is required in order to become a certified school librarian within the state of Texas.
-The exam consists of 90 multiple-choice questions, 80 of which are scored and 10 that are not scored, that are related to the following areas:
+The exam consists of 100 multiple-choice questions that are related to the following areas:

-Program Management, Leadership, and Community Relations and Communication (24 questions)
+- Program Management, Leadership, and Connections to the Community (30%)

-The exam-taker will have 2 and ½ hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
-The registration fee for the School Librarian Exam is $82 and the exam is only offered in a paper-based format.
+The exam-taker will have five hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
+The registration fee for the School Librarian Exam is $131 and the exam is offered in a computer-based format.
 However, there may be other exams and fees that are required in addition to this exam in order to become certified as an entry-level school librarian within the Texas public school system.

 Sample Study Notes